jleibund/ruze/README.md

 ##Remoting
 One ultimate goal of this project is to allow you to define routes across a distributed architecture of ruze nodes.
 This is a work in progress so this section is about what to expect shortly.

-We are adding a socket.io backplane across instances so that you can define the following:

-    ruze.configure(function (from) {
-        from('dom:h1.project?on=click')
-            .expr('in.body={timestamp:in.body.timeStamp, text:in.body.currentTarget.outerText, type:in.body.type}')
-            .to('myserver:direct:a')
-            .expr('in.body="event is " + in.body.type + ""')
-            .to('local:console:out')
-            .to('myserver:console:out')
-            .to('server2:direct:e');
-    });

-Where your browser environment, 'myserver', and 'server2' run ruze with different roles, loaded plugins, etc.  There is an example of this now in the root directory.
-To try it out follow these steps:
+We are adding a socket.io backplane across instances, please look at the examples/multiserver project to see it in action Your browser(s) environment, 'myserver', and 'server2' run ruze with different roles, loaded plugins, etc.

-    // 1.  start myserver
+    // 1.  start server2
+    node server2.js

+    // 2.  start server - they will link
     node server.js

-    // 2.  start server2
-    node server2.js

     // 3.  in a browser go to http://localhost:4000
-    //      when the environment has loaded, you will see the diagnostics appear on the page
+    //      when the environment has loaded, you will see the diagnostics appear on the page, if it doesn't reload, its a Q/promise load issue

     // 4.  click on the sample text on the page, inspect the browser console and the two other
     //      server windows, you should see event routing as described in the route.

-We are currently working on next steps for this, foremost on deconstructing routes when clients disconnect from the environment.